Skip to main content

 Does insurance cover Zurzuvae?

-Insurance coverage for Zurzuvae will vary depending on your plan.
-Many insurers have not published coverage guidelines for the medication.
-You may need to request an exception to have your medication covered.
-Your prescription plan may want you to try another medication first before covering Zurzuvae.
+Insurance coverage for Zurzuvae varies depending on the plan.
+You may need to request a formulary exception to get Zurzuvae covered.
+And your prescription medication plan provider may want you to try another medication before covering Zurzuvae.
 This is known as step therapy.

-Here are how some types of insurance are covering Zurzuvae at the time of publication.
+Here is how some types of insurance plans are covering Zurzuvae at the time of publication.

 Medicaid

-Most state and territory Medicaid programs are covering Zurzuvae.
+Most state and territory Medicaid programs cover Zurzuvae.

 Private health plans

-According to a 2023 analysis by the Policy Center for Maternal Mental Health, only 17 out of the more than 1,000 U.S. insurers had published coverage guidelines for Zurzuvae by mid-December 2023.
+According to an analysis by the Policy Center for Maternal Mental Health, only 17 out of the more than 1,000 U.S. insurers had published coverage guidelines for Zurzuvae by mid-December 2023.
 Only one major health insurance company, Centene, had published coverage criteria.

 A health insurance plan does not need to list Zurzuvae on its formulary to cover the medication.
-A healthcare professional can explain that you need Zurzuvae and request an exception.
-If you’re denied coverage, your prescriber can help you appeal the decision.
+You can request a formulary exception with the help of your prescriber, who will be asked to provide an explanation of why you need Zurzuvae.
+If you’re denied coverage, your prescriber can also help you appeal the decision.

 Military insurance and veterans benefits

-Tricare, which provides health insurance for military members and their families, has included Zurzuvae as part of its drug formulary.
+Tricare, which provides health insurance for military members and their families, has Zurzuvae listed on its drug formulary.
 For this specialty medication, you will need prior authorization.
-Zurzuvae will be available at U.S Department of Veterans Affairs (VA) Veterans Health Administration clinics and medical centers.
+Zurzuvae is also available at U.S Department of Veterans Affairs (VA) Veterans Health Administration clinics and medical centers.

 What are the best ways to save on Zurzuvae?

-If you have commercial insurance, you can pay as little as $0 for a 14-day supply through the Zurzuvae For You patient support program using a copay assistance card from the manufacturer.
+If you have commercial insurance, you may qualify for the Zurzuvae For You patient support program.
+This manufacturer-sponsored program provides a copay assistance card that could reduce your costs to as little as $0 for a 14-day supply.
 Your specialty pharmacy will apply this discount on your behalf if you’re eligible.

-People paying cash as well as those covered by Medicare prescription plans, Medicaid, Tricare, and other government insurance plans are not eligible for the Zurzuvae savings card program.
+People paying cash, as well as those covered by Medicare, Medicaid, Tricare, or another type of government-sponsored insurance, are not eligible for the Zurzuvae savings card program.

 What are the best alternatives to Zurzuvae?

-Besides medications, psychotherapy, support groups, and social support, such as help with the baby, can help improve PPD symptoms.
-These methods can be used alone or in combination with each other or with Zurzuvae.
+Aside from medication, psychotherapy, support groups, and social support, such as help with childcare, can help improve PPD symptoms.
+These methods can be used alone or in combination with one another.
+They can also be used in combination with Zurzuvae.

 You can find other PPD resources by contacting your healthcare professional, the National Maternal Mental Health Hotline, and the Postpartum Support International (PSI) HelpLine